Retire in Ecuador

-: Let Your Money Take You Further
+Retire in Ecuador: Let Your Money Take You Further

 This is one of the world’s most affordable places to live.
-Take $350 out of the ATM Monday morning, and your expenses are covered for the week.
+Take $450 out of the ATM Monday morning, and your expenses are covered for the week.
 In fact, we ranked Ecuador as the world’s best retirement haven in 1999, after it weathered the earlier economic, political, and natural problems during the two years prior, and went on to prosper.
-In fact, IL voted Ecuador the top retirement haven in the world for five years.
+In fact, IL voted Ecuador the top retirement haven in the world six times in the last seven years.

 Of course, low prices alone do not make for an ideal retirement or investment destination.
 There are plenty of places the world over where you can buy cheap land, but you wouldn’t want to live there; not so in Ecuador.